docker/docs/single-sign-on/index.md

 ---
 description: Single Sign-on
 keywords: Single Sign-on, SSO, sign-on
-title: Configure Single Sign-on
+title: Configure Single Sign-on for Administrators
 ---
 > **Update to Single Sign-on**
 >
->Single Sign-on will be available for General Availability (GA) starting mid-January 2022.
+>Single Sign-on (SSO) will be available for General Availability (GA) starting mid-January 2022.
 {: .important}

 Docker Single Sign-on (SSO) allows users to authenticate using their identity providers (IdPs) to access Docker.
 Docker currently supports SAML 2.0 and Azure AD IdPs through Auth0.
 You can enable SSO on organization's that are part of the Docker Business subscription.
 To upgrade your existing account to a Docker Business subscription, see [Upgrade your subscription](../subscription/upgrade/){:target="blank" rel="noopener" class=""}.